 Two hundred and eighteen years after Burke’s admonition, we can ask: Is your money safe in the bank?

 We have received that question from clients and journalists on a continuing basis since the IndyMac events unfolded.
 IndyMac is a very large bank failure.
 On TV it became the American counter-image to the British bank run at Northern Rock.
-For an IndyMac analysis, see Bob Eisenbeis’ commentary at www.cumber.com.
+For an IndyMac analysis, see Bob Eisenbeis’ commentary, IndyMac: Who’s to Blame for What?, at www.cumber.com.
 Bob notes that in IndyMac’s case the actual run came after the bank failed and was taken over unlike the Northern Rock run which preceded the failure.
 We do not know if these folks wanted their insured deposits or their uninsured deposits.

 Here is what we know about banks and your bank deposits.
 And there is a lot we don’t know, as you will see.